jouros/gorestapi/README.md

 For falco we need to set below setting for /etc/kubernetes/manifests/:
 --audit-webhook-config-file=/etc/kubernetes/webhook-config.yaml

-## Manage Kubernetes secrets with SOPS

-To be continued...

 ## Kubernetes GitOps with Flux v2

 First I'll install hub which is a wrapper around git.
 It's not needed for Flux, so you can skip this step, I installed hub just because we are doing git stuff here with Flux: